Chartered (professional): Historical development

-With the Engineering profession in the UK fractured into many different professional institutions, the 13 chartered engineering institutions formed the Engineering Institutes Joint Council in 1962, which was chartered as the Council of Engineering Institutions in 1965 and introduced the title of Chartered Engineer with the designatory letters CEng.
+With the engineering profession in the UK fractured into many different professional institutions, the 13 chartered engineering institutions formed the Engineering Institutes Joint Council in 1962, which was chartered as the Council of Engineering Institutions in 1965 and introduced the title of Chartered Engineer with the designatory letters CEng.
 This marked the introduction of separate post-nominals for chartered status, which had previously been (and still is in many institutions) marked by the same post-nominals as membership.
 The CEng spread to Ireland a few years later in 1969.
 Following the introduction of the CEng, many scientific professional bodies also gained the right to award chartered status, such as Chartered Chemist (1975), Chartered Biologist (1979), Chartered Physicist (1985) and Chartered Geologist (1990).
 This expansion was driven less by occupational closure than a desire to demonstrate professional equality with the engineers.

 When the European Communities (Recognition of Professional Qualifications) Regulations were introduced in the UK in 1991, they featured 40 chartered statuses, including five forms of Chartered Surveyor from the Royal Institution of Chartered Surveyors, Chartered Accountants from three different bodies, and two titles from the Chartered Insurance Institute.
-The most recent version of the regulations, from 2015, lists 71 chartered statuses, now including 20 varieties of Chartered Surveyor.
-The UK Privy Council list includes (as of November 2018) 107 titles, including 20 variants on Chartered Surveyor, and is noted as not being exhaustive.
+The 2015 version of the regulations, from 2015, listed 71 chartered statuses, including 20 varieties of Chartered Surveyor.
+As of 2025, The UK Privy Council list of approved chartered titles includes over 120 titles.

 The 21st century has seen moves to increase professionalism.
 The Chartered Physicist status, for example, has, since 2001, required a master's degree to fulfill the academic preparation and is no longer awarded automatically to all corporate members of the Institute of Physics, and since 2012 has required evidence of CPD to be presented to renew the status every 3 years.
 Similarly Chartered Engineers in the UK have needed a master's degree since 2012, and in Ireland since 2013.
 The Chartered Scientist title, introduced in 2004, required a master's degree and annual re-validation through evidence of CPD from the start.